 The most common and severe challenges of cloud migration in the supply chain

 Data migration and security – The most basic thing companies should accept is that a cloud provider’s responsibility is to guarantee a secure infrastructure, which is not always the same as guaranteeing data security.
 In many cases, data breaches arise because of customers’ negligence or poorly integrated third-party services.
 Cloud data security becomes the shared responsibility of the customer and cloud service provider, both of whom have to monitor potential threats and establish preventive measures using AI fraud recognition, authentication control, and encryption of critical data assets.

 Compatibility and integration – The flexibility of cloud services is one of their biggest advantages.
 Still, problems may arise if you combine a large number of cloud software modules into one cloud based logistics platform.
 Another potential issue is related to efficiently integrating third-party services.
-Avoiding issues with third-party services requires a team with expertise in establishing cloud infrastructure.
+Avoiding issues with third-party services requires a team with expertise in establishing cloud infrastructure and building a cloud app development platform.
 As collecting data from different sources becomes a key for logistics providers to saturate cloud based supply chain solutions with data-based insights, providers need to integrate many more services to target specific customer needs.

 Performance concerns – Fueling cloud based supply chain management solutions with enormous amounts of data results in a demand for higher performance.
 Latency in transmitting data to customers and requirements for real-time access to high volumes of data from multiple users leave a lot of room for improvement when it comes to cloud computing in supply chain management.
 Another related concern is reliable access to data from anywhere, including from places without a reliable internet connection.
 In this regard, the introduction of 5G and other network technologies will be important for wider cloud adoption.
 Learn how Intellias is migrating supply chain and logistics solutions to the cloud